How to start a website for your Etsy shop

 Being realistic – it isn’t likely you will need a Porche the first day you take a drive. 🙂

-Siteground is more of a financial commitment.
-Like many other providers, the initial year looks super attractive, but the price of the renew at the end of the year could be way more than you had anticipated.
+Siteground and Bigscoots are more of a financial commitment.
+Like many other providers, the initial year looks super attractive, but the price of the renewal at the end of the year could be way more than you had anticipated.

 Both options will do an excellent job for a first-time website.
 Later on – you can move to a new host once you have more stats and information.
 But a year should give you enough time to discover your needs.